 The PBT Expert Group provides informal, non-binding scientific advice on matters related to the identification of persistent, bioaccumulative and toxic (PBT) and very persistent, very bioaccumulative (vPvB) properties of chemicals.
-The advice does not anticipate or interfere with decision-making under the REACH Regulation, which exclusively remains the responsibility of the competent bodies designated in the REACH Regulation.
+The advice does not anticipate or interfere with the regulatory decision-making, which exclusively remains the responsibility of the competent bodies designated in legislation.

 The PBT Expert Group was established in 2012 with the support of competent authorities for REACH and CLP (CARACAL).
 The expert group is coordinated and hosted by ECHA.
-Advice of the PBT Expert Group on issues related to PBT/vPvB assessment may be requested by the participants of the PBT Expert Group, EU Member State competent authorities under the REACH Regulation and the Biocidal Products Regulation, and ECHA.
+Advice of the PBT Expert Group on issues related to PBT/vPvB assessment may be requested by the members of the PBT Expert Group, EU Member State competent authorities, and ECHA.